qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Metadata Menu
 -------------

-|metadata| The :guilabel:`Metadata` menu consists of :guilabel:`Description`,
+|metadata| The `Metadata` menu consists of `Description`,
-:guilabel:`Attribution`, :guilabel:`MetadataURL` and :guilabel:`Properties` sections.
+`Attribution`, `MetadataURL` and `Properties` sections.

-In the :guilabel:`Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
-The :guilabel:`Extents` table provides you with layer extent information and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
+In the `Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
+The `Extents` table provides you with layer extent information and the `Layer Spatial Reference System`, which is information about the CRS of the layer.
 This is a quick way to get information about the layer.

-Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
+Additionally, you can add or edit a title and abstract for the layer in the `Description` section.
-It's also possible to define a :guilabel:`Keyword list` here.
+It's also possible to define a `Keyword list` here.
 These keyword lists can be used in a metadata catalogue.
-If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.
+If you want to use a title from an XML metadata file, you have to fill in a link in the `DataUrl` field.
-Use :guilabel:`Attribution` to get attribute data from an XML metadata catalogue.
+Use `Attribution` to get attribute data from an XML metadata catalogue.
-In :guilabel:`MetadataUrl`, you can define the general path to the XML metadata catalogue.
+In `MetadataUrl`, you can define the general path to the XML metadata catalogue.
-This information will be saved in the |qg| project file for subsequent sessions and will be used for |qg| server.
+This information will be saved in the QGIS project file for subsequent sessions and will be used for QGIS server.

 .. _figure_metadata_vect: